MomPansy/AutoChart/README.md

 ### Note
 The current implementation is tailored for macOS with Google Drive integration.
 If you are using a different operating system or cloud storage solution, you will need to adjust the file paths and storage configurations accordingly.

-Certainly!
-Here's an addition to your README to include information about your transcription app:

 ---

 ## Transcription App